FAQ - Futures & Foresight with AI

 Is there networking & dinner?

-Yes, in addition to breaks and meals during the course, we invite you to join an optional self-paid networking dinner on Day 1.
+Yes!
+In addition to breaks and meals during the course, we host an optional self-paid networking dinner on Day 1.
 This is a chance to continue the conversations from the day in a relaxed setting and connect with fellow participants and facilitators.

-The dinner will take place on the 2nd of October from 19:00–21:30 at Bistro Royal, Kongens Nytorv 26, central Copenhagen (approx. a 20-minute walk from the venue).
+The dinner will take place on the first day of the course on the 5nd of February from 19:00–21:30 at Marv & Ben, Snaregade 4 in central Copenhagen (approx. a 10-minute walk from the venue at BLOX).

 Will there be served food during the course?